SeanNassimiha/ML-for-Physicists-PHAS0056/README.md

 Within these two notebooks, I will:
   - Build a CNN for MNIST digit recognition, first with only one convolutional layer, and then with as many as needed.
   - Build an autoencoder for a circle image, first with a 9-nodes bottleneck, and then with a 3-nodes bottleneck.

+### Week 5

+Notebook: PCA_and_MNIST.ipynp

+Within this notebook, different neural network were train on the MNIST dataset, each created using N PCA components, and were then evaluated on the test_set over an array of different PCA components.